The fertile void

 Laziness is a word people use too casually, often to shame states we do not understand.
 If I'm not being seen in motion, who am I seen as?
 Am I being lazy?
 If there is no immediate next mountain, what story do I tell to others and to myself?

-Slow moments can be very hard to accept, especially if you’ve spent years being driven, ambitious, effective, admired.
+Periods of "slow" moment can be very hard to accept, especially if you’ve spent years being driven, ambitious, effective, admired.
 They can be boring, uncomfortable, even frightening.
 Feeling weird in these moments does not mean something has gone wrong, but simply that we had forgotten we were not designed to live in a permanent sprint.

 The world has trained us to confuse expansion with aliveness.